vioice7/student/README.md

-# Simple Student Managing App
+# Simple University Managing App
 ## RESTApi Server, HTTP Server, MySQL Server
 ---
 * This is a simple management CRUD app for a university that uses Go RESTApi Server, Go HTTP Server and MySql Server